luisards/portuguese-complexity/README.md

 * The Portuguese features have not yet been released

 ### Goal
+- Model proficiency and readability with linguistic complexity measures
-- Analyze and identify criterial features in the data
+- Verify whether the data corroborates the concept of static levels and criterial features
-- Describe proficiency levels quantitavely
-- Determine a non-reductionist linguistic complexity rating system for individualized readabily classification